AzureAmber/Recommender-Systems/README.md

 # Recommender-Systems

+Many systems today have implemented ways to generate useful or liked suggestions for users to engage with (i.e. Netflix, Youtube, Spotify, etc).
+Each of them use some type of recommender system, an information filtering system that generates suggestions.
-In this project, I will be showcasing how to implement various types of recommendation systems including:
+In this project, I will be showcasing how to implement a few types of recommendation systems including:

 - Popularity Matching
 - Content-based Filtering
+    - Using numerical / categorical data
+    - Using simple Natural Language Processing (NLP) for textual data
 - Collaborative Filtering

-Additionally, I will also implement a bit of Natural Language Processing (NLP) in order to perform predictive analysis.
+    - Using information about users
+    - Using information about users related to the output

-In this project, I will provide explanations and implemntations in Python.
+In this project, I will be explaining how to implement the recommender systems above in Python using recommendations for various restaurants around Evanston, IL.